Using the Mako Server

 acmedns=require"acme/dns"

 The purpose of this module is to make it possible to install Let's Encrypt signed certificates for servers running on private networks.
-A detailed tutorial can be found on the Mako Server site.

 The module returns a table with functions, where the following functions may be used by your programs: